I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_getscanline.md

 ## Members

+`VidPnTargetId`

+[in] The identifier of a display adapter's video present target.

 `InVerticalBlank`

 [out] A Boolean variable that receives <b>TRUE</b> if the video present target is in vertical blanking mode and <b>FALSE</b> if the video present target is not in vertical blanking mode.